 How to Respond to Employee Wage Complaints

-If the complaint is from more than one employee, it will probably come directly from a federal or state regular.
-If the complaint is part of a class action lawsuit, it might come from an attorney representing the employees as a group.
-Cooperate fully, share records, and, most important, don't lie.
+If the complaint is from more than one employee, it will probably come directly from a federal or state agency.
+In this case, the employees as a group have filed the complaint.
+If the complaint is part of a class-action lawsuit, it might come from an attorney representing the employees as a group.
+Cooperate fully, share records, and, most importantly, don't lie.